-On December 11, 2015, we entered into a five-year \$250.0 million revolving credit facility agreement ("Revolving Credit Facility"), with an additional \$50.0 million accordion feature, with JPMorgan Chase Bank, N.A., as administrative agent.
-Borrowings under this facility bear interest at a rate of prime plus 0.75% or London Interbank Offered Rate ("LIBOR") plus 1.75%, which may be adjusted based on our leverage ratio.
-We pay a commitment fee of 0.25% for the unutilized portion of the Revolving Credit Facility.
+On December 11, 2015, we entered into a five-year \$250.0 million revolving credit facility agreement ("Revolving Credit Facility"), with an additional \$50.0 million accordion feature, with JPMorgan Chase Bank, N.A., as administrative agent, and the other lenders party thereto.
+Borrowings under this facility bear interest at the prime rate plus 0.25% or the London Interbank Offered Rate ("LIBOR") plus 1.25%, which may be adjusted based on our leverage ratio.
+We pay a commitment fee of 0.15% for the unutilized portion of the Revolving Credit Facility.
 Interest and commitment fees are payable at least quarterly and the outstanding principal balance is due at maturity.
 This facility is secured by substantially all of our assets.
 Borrowings under this facility were used as follows: (1) to repay the principal and interest outstanding under the RectorSeal Line of Credit and the Strathmore Acquisition Term Loan, (2) to pay fees incurred to enter into the agreement and (3) to acquire Leak Freeze.
-As of March 31, 2016, we had \$76.5 million in outstanding borrowings under this facility.
-The agreement contains certain restrictive covenants, including requiring us to maintain a minimum fixed charge coverage of ratio of 1.25 to 1.00 and a maximum leverage ratio of EBITDA to Funded Debt (as defined in the agreement) of 3.00 to 1.00.
-Covenant compliance is tested quarterly and we were in compliance with all covenants as of March 31, 2016.
-Interest payments related to a portion of the outstanding balance under the Revolving Credit Facility are hedged under an interest rate swap agreement as described in Note 9.
+As of March 31, 2017 and 2016, we had \$60.6 million and \$76.5 million, respectively, in outstanding borrowings under this facility, which reduced our borrowing capacity to \$239.4 million and \$223.5 million, respectively, inclusive of the accordion feature.
+The

+Revolving Credit Facility contains certain customary restrictive covenants, including a requirement to maintain a minimum fixed charge coverage of ratio of 1.25 to 1.00 and a maximum leverage ratio of Funded Debt to EBITDA (as defined in the agreement) of 3.00 to 1.00.
+Covenant compliance is tested quarterly and we were in compliance with all covenants as of March 31, 2017.
+Interest payments related to a portion of the outstanding balance under the Revolving Credit Facility are hedged under an interest rate swap agreement as described in Note 10.